Genera1Developer/Project-Auto/api/Read Before Use.md

 - The web proxy can be used to bypass website blocks and access restricted content.
 - The web proxy can also be used to improve your privacy and security by hiding your IP address from websites.
 - The web proxy is not a complete solution for online anonymity.
 It is important to use other privacy measures, such as a VPN, to protect your privacy.

+**New Files:**

+- `CHANGELOG.md`: Track changes to the web proxy project.
+- `.gitignore`: Ignore unnecessary files from version control.